0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 > The scope section inside the JSON file must match the query previously set when calling the "setZKPRequest" function

-Note that the request resembles in most of its parts with the one designed for [off-chain verification](https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/).
+Note that the request resembles in most of its parts with the one designed for <a href="https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/" target="_blank">off-chain verification</a>.

+[off-chain verification](https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/).
 The extra part that has been added here is the `transcation_data` that includes:

 - `contract_address`, namely the address of the Verifier contract, in this case, ERC20Verifier
 - `method_id`, namely that hash of the ABI of the [`submitZKPResponse`](https://github.com/0xPolygonID/contracts/blob/main/contracts/interfaces/IZKPVerifier.sol#L5) function